vedph/cadmus-graph/docs/walking.md

 Again, the user picks the newly added `petrarch_birth` node.
 This projects another property group, corresponding to predicate `a` (Figure 4).

 ![walking graph - 4](img/graph-walk-3.png)

 *Figure 4 - Walking from the petrarch_birth node*

 ## Example: Step 5

 Finally, the user picks this newly added `a` group, which in turn projects a `crm:E67_birth` node, which is the object of the triple.
-In other terms, this means that the `petrarch_birth` event is classified as a birth event.
+In other terms, this means that the `petrarch_birth` event is classified as a birth event (Figure 5).

 ![walking graph - 5](img/graph-walk-4.png)

-*Figure 3 - Walking from the a group of petrarch_birth node*
+*Figure 5 - Walking from the a group of petrarch_birth node*

 The example might continue indefinitely, visualizing a graph built by progressive additions, yet compact and readable thanks to paging and filtering.
 We are thus walking the graph piece by piece, driven only by our choices.
 This helps users focus on their paths, without being confused by the huge amount of other connections.
 Each property group shape is the handle used to further refine filtering for its projections, and for navigating across their pages.